Resources for Healthcare Professionals

 This section of CredibleMeds® includes tools to assist physicians, nurses, pharmacists and other healthcare professionals who play central roles in medication safety.

-Categories of TdP risk for drugs:
+Categories of TdP risk for drugs on the QTdrugs List:

 - Drugs with known risk of TdP